Jared Diamond: Career

 After graduation from Cambridge, Diamond returned to Harvard as a Junior Fellow until 1965, and, in 1968, became a professor of physiology at UCLA Medical School.
 While in his twenties he developed a second, parallel, career in ornithology and ecology, specialising in New Guinea and nearby islands, which he began visiting from 1964.
 Later, in his fifties, Diamond developed a third career in environmental history and became a professor of geography at UCLA, his current position.
 He also teaches at LUISS Guido Carli in Rome.
 He is a lecturer on the biodiversity management course at the European Institute of Innovation for Sustainability (EIIS) in Rome.
 He won the National Medal of Science in 1999.
-He has been invited to give two TED talks, "Why do societies collapse" (2008), and "How societies can grow old better (2013).
+He joined Richard J. Evans to discuss "History as Science" on In Our Time.
+He gave two TED talks, "Why do societies collapse" (2008), and "How societies can grow old better (2013).

 Diamond originally specialized in salt absorption in the gallbladder.
 He has also published scholarly works in the fields of ecology and ornithology, but is arguably best known for authoring a number of popular science and history books combining topics from diverse fields other than those he has formally studied.
 Because of this academic diversity, Diamond has been described as a polymath.